h0tp-ftw/anki-addon-vscode-setup/README.md

 Set-ExecutionPolicy -Scope Process -ExecutionPolicy Bypass .\setup.ps1
 ```
+- this is not a virus (pinky promise)

 Although this is not good security practice, I have set it up like this to allow for new contributors to easily be able to set up a debugging environment for Ankimon.
 If you are concerned, you can follow the detailed steps given below.